-The issue of in what jurisdiction Contract Co. should be incorporated has been raised repeatedly.
-What jurisdiction is ultimately selected may not have a great impact on Contract Co.'s operation, but it could ultimately be one that is very difficult to resolve.
+The issue of "in what jurisdiction Contract Co. should be incorporated" has been raised repeatedly.
+The decision of which jurisdiction is ultimately selected may not have a great impact on Contract Co.'s operation, but it could ultimately be a question that is very difficult to resolve.
 There is some indication that the US government might require that it transfers the responsibility for IANA to a US-based corporation (in fact, the draft CWG proposal has place-holder text which says just that).
 There is, however, strong pressure from some quarters that this transition be used as the opportunity to reduce the US-centric control over core Internet resources.